Compositional Generalisation with Structured Reordering and Fertility Layers: Evaluation

 \subsection{ATIS}

-We use ATIS in the variable-free FunQL notation as annotated by \citet{guo-etal-2020-benchmarking-meaning}.
+ATIS \citep{dahl-etal-1994-expanding} is a semantic parsing datasets for flight bookings.
+In comparison to Geoquery, the queries tend to be longer and the word order is more flexible.
+We use the variable-free FunQL notation as annotated by \citet{guo-etal-2020-benchmarking-meaning}.
 Apart from the original iid test split, we create a length split: Semantic parses with fewer than 4 conjuncts form the training set, parses with exactly 4 conjuncts form the development set and the test set contains instances with more than 4 conjuncts.
+Details on the split and preprocessing are in \cref{app:data-atis}.

-We compare our model with finetuned BART-base \citep{lewis2020bart}, an LSTM-based seq2seq model with attention and the Relative Transformer \citep{csordas-etal-2021-devil}.
+We compare our model with finetuned BART-base \citep{lewis2020bart}, an LSTM-based seq2seq model with attention and the relative Transformer \citep{csordas-etal-2021-devil}.
 We also run a version of the LSTM-based model with a large beam of size 50 and filter our instances that are not well-formed; the resulting outputs are well-formed at least $99.7\%$ of the time.

-\paragraph{Results} \cref{tab:geo} shows mean accuracy and standard deviations of 5 random initialisations.
-While on the iid split our approach does not quite reach the same accuracy as the baselines, it outperforms them on the compositional length split by a margin of more than 16 points.
+\paragraph{Results} \cref{tab:atis} shows mean accuracy and standard deviations of 5 random initialisations.
+While on the iid split, our approach does not quite reach the same accuracy as the baselines, it outperforms them on the compositional length split by a margin of more than 16 points.
 Without grammar-based decoding, we again observe a noticeable loss in accuracy but we still substantially outperform BART on the length split.
 Constraining the output to be grammatical does not appear as beneficial for the LSTM baseline.